kean/Nuke/Sources/Nuke/Nuke.docc/Essentials/getting-started.md

 The delegate is captured weakly and the callbacks are executed on the main queue by default.

-> Tip: You can start by using a ``ImagePipeline/shared`` pipeline and can create a custom one later if needed.
-To create a custom pipeline, you can use a convenience ``ImagePipeline/init(delegate:_:)`` initializer.
+> The documentation uses Async/Await APIs in the examples, but ``ImagePipeline`` also has equivalent completion-based and Combine APIs.

 ## Image Request

-``ImageRequest`` allows you to apply other image processors, downsample images, change the request priority, and provide other options.
-See ``ImageRequest`` reference to learn about them.
+``ImageRequest`` allows you to set image processors, downsample images, change the request priority, and provide other options.
+See ``ImageRequest`` reference to learn more.

 ```swift
 let request = ImageRequest(